-Reserves, classified usually as primary and secondary, help prevent liquidity problems.
+Reserves help prevent liquidity problems and are categorized by regulators as primary reserves and secondary reserves.
 Primary reserves include cash on hand, demand deposit balances at correspondent banks, and reserves kept at the Federal Reserve.
 Because the funds support daily operations, they are available immediately and thus highly liquid.